 It is also important to note that a sample of 20 races is nowhere near indicative of future performance on this market and it may well be that another sample of 20 races would yield entirely different results.

-My gut feeling is that backing the favourite to win over a period of 20 races would likely see you make small profit, a small loss or about break even, based on the results above.
+My gut feeling is that backing the favourite to win over a period of 20 races would likely see you make a small profit, a small loss or about break even, based on the results above.
 It seems to be a lower volatility way of betting that is perhaps not as exciting but also offers more chance of regular wins.

 Backing the Favourite Each Way at 1/5 of the odds